 We have a mission of discovery at Poet Lore; therefore, every submission is read without regard to reputation by the Executive Editors: Jody Bolz and Ethelbert Miller.
 Poet Lore publishes a range of established and award winning poets such as Ai, Kim Addonizio, Matthew Dickman, Linda Pastan, Nathaniel Mackey, & Carl Philips who share the space with emerging, unknown, or perhaps incarcerated poets, some of whom may be the future stars of American poetry; indeed, they often are.

 Submit up to 5 poems.
 Please wait 4 months before entering another submission.
-We limit the submissions to 5 poems or less because we have a small staff and we make it a priority to have each set of poems reach the hands of our executive editors.
+We limit the submissions to 5 poems or fewer because we have a small staff, and we make it a priority to have each set of poems reach the hands of our executive editors.

 You may submit up to 5 poems.

 - Mail submissions are only accepted January 1st through June 30th and September 1st through November 30th.
 We do not accept submissions during July, August, and December.

 - Provide a cover letter & include a list of the titles of all poems (bullet points or numbers are easiest).

 - All poems must be typed with name and address on each poem.